Difficulty

 • Resistant to white pine blister rust and powdery mildew.
 At least somewhat resistant to leaf spot.

-Hinnonmaki Red and Lepaa Red may have originally been the same variety in the US, but I am not sure if they still are, since both are occasionally sold by a single nursery.
+Hinnonmaki Red and Lepaa Red may have originally been the same variety in the US, but I am not sure if they still are, since some nurseries sell both.
 They do share at least a few similar qualities, such as their burgundy skin and resistance to mildew.

 In Finland, where the variety was developed, they are referred to as Lepaan Punainen.